-UML Innovation Hub + M2D2 Labs
+UML Innovation Hub + M2D2 Labs UNIVERSITY OF MASSACHUSETTS, LOWELL

 The UML Innovation Hub + M2D2 Labs occupy the top two floors of the historic Freudenburg Building in the Hamilton Canal District.
 As part of ICON’s ongoing work in the District (award-winning Master Plan and Appleton Mills adaptive reuse), we restored the exterior of the existing building and developed the UML spaces.
 The UML project focuses on creating varied and technologically-rich environments for collaboration and to provide labs for biomedical startups.
 The project is organized to create a series of zones or “neighborhoods” with varying furnishings and acoustics (noisy, quiet, semi-public, and semi-private).
 The “noisy neighborhoods” are near the entrances, food, and toilet rooms.
 They have a mix of movable tables and chairs that can be stored to create large function rooms – on the third floor, the large conference room has folding glass walls that, when open, create a reception and presentation space.
 The “quiet neighborhoods” are located on the opposite sides of the floor plan (with minimal pass-through circulation).
 The third floor includes an acoustically and environmentally separated “maker space”.

 If you are interested in learning more about academic incubators, please contact Ned Collier, Education Studio Principal.

 - Outstanding Design, American School & University 2015 Architectural Portfolio

 - Citation of Design Excellence, Learning by Design 2016